lumi-a/masters-thesis/thesis.typ

 = Prior Work <section-problems-definitions>
 == Bin-Packing <section-problems-bin-packing>
 In the bin-packing problem, we are given a bin-capacity $c$ and a list of $n$ items with weights $w_1, …, w_n$, each bounded by $c$.
 Our task is to find a _packing_, i.e. we must pack all items into bins of capacity $c$ such that each item is in exactly one bin and for all bins, the sum of its contained items must not exceed $c$.
 Our objective is to use as few bins as possible.
-Finding a packing with the minimum number of bins is NP-hard @binPackingRevisited.
+Finding a packing with the minimum number of bins is NP-hard @gareyJohnson.

 #example[
   We have to assign the following five items to bins with capacity $c=10$: